dataweekly/dataweekly.github.io/README.md

-#DataWeekly
+#Data Weekly

-This site is built in flask-jekyll
+This site is built in [flask-jekyll](https://github.com/goodwordalchemy/flask-jekyll)